Are your tomato or basil seedlings struggling to grow? A seedling heat mat may be just what you need to help get your new seeds off to a good start.

 Seedling heat mats are little mats that you can use under your seedling pots and flats.
 They raise the temperature of the soil between 10 to 20 degrees compared to the ambient temperature of the surrounding air.
-Commercially purchased seedling heat mats come in 3 different sizes meant to warm 1, 2, or 4 traditionally sized nursery flats.
+Commercially purchased seedling heat mats come in 3 different sizes meant to warm 1, 2, or 4 traditionally-sized nursery flats.

-These heat mats are made specifically for growing seedlings and have been designed to be safely used in the moist environments of seed starting setups.
+These heat mats are made specifically for growing seedlings and have been designed to be safely used in the moist environments of seed-starting setups.
 The same can’t be said of many DIY options that really pose a risk of electrical fires.

 Why Do You Need a Seedling Heat Mat?

-The short answer to this question is, warmer soil means faster germination!
+The short answer to this question is, that warmer soil means faster germination!
 By increasing the soil temperature where you have planted your seedlings they can germinate in half the normal time.
 The warm soil temperatures give your seeds a boost and get them growing quickly.